Mariota leads No. 2 Oregon past California 59-17

 - Associated Press

-While the final score was lopsided, the game was tight until midway through the third quarter when Boseko Lokombo intercepted a screen pass from Allan Bridgford.
-Mariota threw a 35-yard touchdown pass to Josh Huff on the next play to give the Ducks (10-0, 7-0 Pac-12) a 31-17 lead.
+But despite the final margin, the Bears hung close until midway through the third quarter when Boseko Lokombo intercepted a screen pass from Allan Bridgford.
+Mariota threw a 35-yard touchdown pass to Josh Huff on the next play to give the Ducks a 31-17 lead.

 "That kind of got things going again," Mariota said.
 "It flipped the momentum.
 It's really a momentum game.
 That helped us out."